Equal Pay for Similar Work: Empirical Analysis

 Figure \ref{emp_figXX} displays the estimated coefficients of interest from \eqref{emp_eq6}.
-Panel (a) presents estimates for male majority labor markets.
-The coefficient of interest is statistically indistinguishable from 0 in all years $\tau<2009$.
-In the first year of EPSW, the wage gap rises (in favor of men) by 2.02 percentage points in the treated group compared to the control group (p-value = 0.123) and rises to 4.45 percentage points (p-value = 0.030) by year five of EPSW.
-Panel (b) presents estimates for female majority labor markets.
-The coefficient of interest is statistically indistinguishable from 0 in all years $\tau<2009$.
-In the first year of EPSW, the wage gap falls (in favor of women) by 1.18 percentage points in the treated group compared to the control group (p-value= 0.583) and falls to 6.59 percentage points (p-value = 0.033) by year five of EPSW.
+Panel (A) presents estimates for male majority LLMs.
+The coefficient of interest is statistically indistinguishable from 0 in all periods $\tau<0$.
+In $\tau=0$ the wage gap rises (in favor of men) by 1.38 percentage points (SE = 0.0123) in the treated group compared to the control group, and rises by 3.76 percentage points (SE = 0.0187) by $\tau=9$.
+Panel (B) presents estimates for female majority LLMs.
+The coefficient of interest is statistically indistinguishable from 0 in all periods $\tau<0$.
+In $\tau=0$, the wage gap falls (in favor of women) by 2.35 percentage points (SE=0.0210) in the treated group compared to the control group, and falls by 10.30 percentage points (SE = 0.0313) by $\tau=9$.

-One potentially interesting policy-related question is the overall effect of EPSW on the gender wage gap across all industries.
-Given our findings that EPSW relatively benefits the majority group of workers in a local labor market, and the fact that the vast majority of workers are employed in male majority local labor markets, we expect EPSW to increase the wage gap in favor of men (although by a smaller magnitude that the increase in male majority labor markets).
-In \Cref{GWG_app}, we formally test this hypothesis using a triple difference model.
-We find that EPSW increases the overall gender wage gap (in favor of men) by 2.6 percentage points, which is statistically significant at conventional levels.
+One potentially interesting policy-related question is the overall effect of EPSW on the gender wage gap across all LLMs, given that the majority of workers are employed in male-majority LLMs.
+We find that EPSW increases the overall gender wage gap (in favor of men) by 2.74 percentage points (SE=0.0102).